igorline/slither_wiki/Vulnerabilities-Description.md

 * Confidence: High

 ### Description
 Solc frequently releases new compiler versions.
 Using an old version prevent access to new Solidity security checks.
+We recommend avoiding complex pragma statement.

 ### Recommendation
-Use Solidity >= 0.4.23.
+Use Solidity 0.4.25 or 0.5.2.

 ## Unused state variables